Information on the many festivals and celebrations in Cyprus, including Kataklysmos and Limassol Carnival...

 - Read more about Limassol Carnival from the Municipality of Limassol website

 Green Monday (Kathara Deftera): This signifies the beginning of Lent and towns and villages throughout Cyprus offer music, dancing and meat-free delicacies.
-Many Cypriot families head to the countryside for picnic and barbeques, and in Paphos, a kite-flying competition is very popular.
+Many Cypriot families head to the countryside for picnic and barbeques, and kite-flying is very popular.

 Easter: Greek Orthodox Easter isn't a festival per se, but it is considered the most important holiday in the Greek Orthodox calendar.
 Celebrated on the first Sunday after the full moon of the Spring equinox, it is a time of renewal, with people cleaning, cooking and buying new clothing during the Holy Week before Easter.
 On Easter Sunday and Monday, families feast and play games.